timcassell/ProtoPromise/README.md

 }
 ```

 Even though the recursion can go extremely deep or shallow, the promise's progress will still be normalized between 0 and 1.
-Though you might notice it behave like 0.5, 0.75, 0.875, 0.9375,...
+Though, a caveat to this is if the first attempt succeeds, the progress will go up to 0.5, then immediately jump to 1.
+Otherwise you might notice it behave like 0.5, 0.75, 0.875, 0.9375, ...

 Async recursion is just as powerful as regular recursion, but it is also just as dangerous, if not more.
 If you mess up on regular recursion, your program will immediately crash from a `StackOverflowException`.
 Async recursion with this library will never crash from a stack overflow due to the iterative implementation, however if you don't do it right, it will eventually crash from an `OutOfMemoryException` due to each call waiting for the next and creating a new promise each time, consuming your heap space.
 Because promises can remain pending for an indeterminate amount of time, this error can potentially take a long time to show itself and be difficult to track down.
 So be very careful when implementing async recursion, and remember to always have a base case!